-A dated but breezily entertaining mix of history and suspense, The House on 92nd Street (1945) is an enjoyable black-and-white oldie – ranked a bit too highly on the list, perhaps, but worthy of inclusion.
+A dated but breezily entertaining mix of history and suspense, The House on 92nd Street (1945) is an enjoyable black-and-white oldie, ranked too highly on the list, perhaps, but worthy of inclusion.
 A noirish docudrama, this one lurches in and out of portentous newsreel narration as it reenacts the story of William Dietrich, a brave German-American student who collaborated with the FBI to protect US atomic secrets from German intelligence during World War II.

-The film opens like a brisk Sousa march, its early stages given over to expository narration of actual events, combining stock footage with documentary-style shots of FBI agents at work.
-This section is both historically illuminating and cheesily amusing, an overblown love letter to the steadfast spy-hunting prowess of the Federal Bureau of Investigation (who oversaw the film’s production – rather too indulgently, I think!).
+The film opens like a brisk Sousa march, its early stages given over to expository narration of events, combining stock footage with documentary-style shots of FBI agents at work.
+This section is both historically illuminating and cheesily amusing, an overblown love letter to the steadfast spy-hunting prowess of the Federal Bureau of Investigation (who oversaw the film’s production, rather too indulgently).
 Back-slapping patriotic fervor aside, it’s interesting stuff, going into detail about the machinery of FBI intelligence-gathering and counterespionage.
 The tradecraft on display is modest and realistic, conveying a decent idea of the kind of legwork that went into combating German spies on American soil during the war.

-Despite feeling a little like two entirely different movies forced to mate at gunpoint, The House on 92nd Street makes for an unconventionally entertaining watch.
+Despite feeling a little like two entirely different movies forced to mate at gunpoint, The House on 92nd Streets is an unconventionally entertaining watch.